To run fast we need muscles that are strong, powerful and efficient. And that’s where hill sprints come in…

 - Reduces injury risk

-So, let’s look at why hill sprints are so beneficial for runners
+So, let’s look at why they are so beneficial for runners

-Ok, so we’ve looked at how runners can benefit from hill sprints, let’s take a look at why they help to improve our running.
+Ok, so we’ve looked at the benefits, let’s take a look at why they help to improve our running.

 Firstly, we have to consider what happens when you run hill sprints.